 Late that year Sam Snead, a rookie on the PGA Tour, bought a driver from Henry Picard for \$5.50.
 Snead had been having problems with a hook and the new driver straightened out his drives.
-The club had been made for

-Picard by George Izett.
+The club had been made for Picard by George Izett.
 It had a stiff shaft that weighed five ounces.
 The driver weighed 14 and 1/2 ounces and had 8 degrees of loft.
-Izett, an accomplished club maker, had been trained in Scotland before coming to America to work as an assistant at Merion Golf Club.
+Izett, an accomplished club maker, had been trained in Scotland.
 Snead used the driver for over thirty years even though he was on the staff of the Dunlop Golf Company when he got the club and then he was a member of the Wilson Sporting Goods Company's staff for many years after that.